 There's no foolproof method to determine if the person they're texting or the subject of those texts is actually a threat to you or your relationship—not without snooping, at least, which I do not recommend.

 Honestly, if you're in a relationship where you worry that much about who they're texting, then maybe you two are in the wrong relationship.
 Or, maybe you just need to get over yourself and stop worrying so damn much.

-But if in your heart of hearts it’s actually starting to get to you and is making you genuinely wonder, it's much more productive to make it aware to them and to try to talk about it.
+If in your heart of hearts it’s actually starting to get to you and make you genuinely wonder, it's much more productive to make them aware of your concerns and try to talk about it.
 Then you have their attention and you can sit down and have an adult conversation about what exactly is bothering you and why.
 But resort to that sit-down only if it's a recurring issue that you believe is a legitimate cause for concern.
 Chances are, it’s not.

 Be smart, and most of all, trust your partner.
 At the end of the day, they’re with you, not the person they’re texting.
 Don't let the simple human nature of insecurity-based jealousy get the best of you.
 Because when it does, it prevents you from offering your best to your significant other.
 And that’s unfair to both of you.